Sameer Kulavoor: Public art

 Kulavoor played an active role in the revived public art movement in India during the 2010s.
 In 2017, he painted a mural in the popular art neighbourhood of Kala Ghoda in South Mumbai on display on the exterior walls of Artisans' Center.
 At the St+Art India exhibition 'Sasson Dock Art Project', he created Parfum Sassoon, a mural and installation representing an imaginary larger-than-life premium perfume brand at the Sassoon Dock area of South Mumbai.
 His 2019 mural ' Social Media Friendly Plants' for St+Art India, is currently visible at the Lodhi Colony, art district in New Delhi.
 He also painted the 2020 CEAT House (RPG Building) mural at Worli, in honor of the COVID-19 warriors and frontline workers and the 2021 mural Lokame Tharavadu exhibition for the Kochi-Muziris Biennale at the Alleppey beach in Kerala.
-His latest mural of architecture based drawings is up on the exterior of the Goethe-Institut / Max Mueller Bhavan at Kala Ghoda, Mumbai.
+A mural of his architecture based drawings is up on the exterior of the Goethe-Institut / Max Mueller Bhavan at Kala Ghoda, Mumbai.
+His latest public art installation titled 'Metromorphosis', was made in collaboration with artist and production designer Sandeep Meher, as part of St+Art India's 'Mumbai Urban Art Project' consisting of multiple sculptures, each a unique composition of miniature, stacked urban architectural structures in Mumbai.

+Academic

+Kulavoor together with architect Rahul Malandkar conducted a studio course titled 'What's Architecture Got to Do With It?' at CEPT University, Ahmedabad in the spring semester of 2024.
+In 2023, Kulavoor gave a talk at Central Saint Martins, University of Arts, London as part of their 'Practice is Critical' series and a lecture for the students of the Architecture Faculty, Hong Kong University in 2024.